KJfamily33/cezerin2.github.io/docs/using-source-code.md

   npm run setup <email> <domain>
   ```

-    We don't have domain, so we'll use our local domain:
+    We don't have real domain, so we'll use our local domain:
     ```shell
     npm run setup admin@example.com http://localhost
     ```